 There are 132 players who have scored for Queen’s Park on their first appearance for the club, a ratio of around one in eleven of the 1,500 or so players who have appeared in the hoops.

-Twenty players have scored in their first two appearances for the club, the most recent being Aidan Connelly in 2012.
-The others are Andrew Aitken, Davidson Berry, W. Lindsay Cordiner, Robert Dalziel, Iain Denholm, Marc Falconer, Ian Fallis, Alex Ferguson, Mick Gillespie, Alexander Hamilton, C. Lawrie, James Mulgrew, Alexander Niven, George Ramsay, Hugh Stevenson, William Tennent, John Wilson, James Wylie and O. Wylie.
+Twenty players have scored in their first two appearances for the club, the most recent being Simon Murray in 2020.
+The others are Andrew Aitken, Davidson Berry, Aidan Connelly, W. Lindsay Cordiner, Robert Dalziel, Iain Denholm, Marc Falconer, Ian Fallis, Alex Ferguson, Mick Gillespie, Alexander Hamilton, C. Lawrie, James Mulgrew, Alexander Niven, George Ramsay, Hugh Stevenson, William Tennent, John Wilson, James Wylie and O. Wylie.